Python Data Type Conversion Tutorial

 , informing that the compiler cannot implicitly convert an integer value to a string.

-It might seem intuitive to you what the program should do here.
-However, the compiler might not always be sure, and that's why it provides a mechanism with the explicit type casting so that you can clearly state what you want.
-Let's see the same example with type casting:
+What the program should do here might seem intuitive to you.
+However, the compiler might not always be sure, so it provides a mechanism with explicit type casting so that you can clearly state what you want.
+This is how you can convert an integer to a string in Python using the str()

 price_cake = 15